thd3r/thd3r.github.io/_posts/2022-12-04-How-to-configure-jekyll-TeXt-theme.md

 ---

 # Overview
-In this article, you will learn how to install the theme, setup your site, local preview for development, build and publish.

 ## How do themes work?
 Jekyll themes allow you to contain all the templating and presentational code within a Ruby gem, much in the same way Jekyll plugins are contained.
 This means the design can be easily applied to a site, used on multiple sites, and the site codebase isn’t cluttered by the presentational layer.